 Final Tip –

 You can order Movie tickets and exhibit tickets in advance.
-If you plan to go at a busy time a year such as holiday or summer, I would purchase your tickets ahead of time.
+If you plan to go at a busy time a year such as a holiday or a summer, I would purchase your tickets ahead of time.
 They often sell out.

 I hope these tips will help you and your family have an amazing trip to the Museum of Science and Industry.
 It is a place my family loves and I am sure yours will love it too!